kaleem68/Blogs-Drafts/FullStackApplication-TrackMyProject.md

 # Introduction
 - Hello everybody!
-In this Full Stack Tutorial we will build a simple project tracking application with dashboards.
+In this Full Stack Tutorial we will build TrackMyProject a simple project tracking application with dashboards
 - We will use  Next.js and Wundergraph to build this project

 ### Getting started